songxiaoyu/sCCIgen/Rmd/Interface.md

 Here, select one example data and it will be downloaded to your working directory.

-#### Task 2: I want to generate a parameter file using command line prompts.
+#### Task 2: I want to create a parameter file.

-If you select Task 2, `sCCIgen` will first walk you through a number of parameter selection questions to help you generate a parameter file.
-The first question is to select the data for simulation.
-Playing with the decoy data may help you to get familiar with the simulator, while spending little time on waiting for the simulation results.
-You can also use our built-in real data by selection (4-6) or your input data by selecting “user input”.
+If you select Task 2, `sCCIgen` will first walk you through (1) the selection of reference dataset, and (2) the additional parameter determination questions to help you generate a parameter file.

+Playing with the decoy data may help get familiar with the simulator, while spending little time waiting for the simulation results.
+For simulation based on real datasets, users can also use our built-in real data by selection (5-7) or upload input data by selecting “user input”.

 #### Task 3: I have a parameter file and want to run a simulation.

-Finally, you have the parameter file and can conduct the simulations.
+Finally, users have the parameter file and can conduct the simulations.
-Just tell `sCCIgen` your parameter file, and it will provide you the data and document you need!
+Just tell `sCCIgen` the path to the parameter file, and it will provide the simulated data and documentation!